RomZerr0/hipku/README.md

 # Hipku

-A tiny javascript library to encode IPv6 and IPv4 addresses as haiku.
+Port of a tiny javascript library to encode IPv6 and IPv4 addresses as haiku.
+Original library: https://github.com/gabemart/hipku

-For full documentation and a working demo, check out https://gabrielbrady.com/projects/hipku

-## Installation

-Install with `npm install hipku`. `index.js` can also be used directly in the browser.

 ## Usage